tezareddy/Python-Assignments-and-Solutions/README.md

-"# I'll be posting python assignments and solutions"
+I'll be posting python assignments and solutions!